adsk3003/Compilers-II_Project/Readme.md

 java 1.6 or above

 ## Steps to run
-1. Run the bash script "run.sh" in the deliverables directory by running the following command on CLI sudo ./run.sh <test_case_file_name>
+1. Run the bash script "run.sh" in the Lexer directory by running the following command on CLI sudo ./run.sh <test_case_file_name>
 	Eg : sudo ./run.sh test.txt